zackse/taskforge/src/docs/contributing/git_workflow.rst

     - Fix typo in docstring
     - Corrected bad link in README

-Note that with the following format, it's acceptable to throw smaller changes into one commit with a bigger change.
+With the following format, it's acceptable to throw smaller changes into one commit with a bigger change.
 The most important thing is that I should be able to tell what the commit changed by reading your message and not the diff.